DataBiosphere/toil/docs/running/cloud/amazon.rst

 Toil jobs can be run on a variety of cloud platforms.
 Of these, Amazon Web Services (AWS) is currently the best-supported solution.
-Toil provides the :ref:`clusterRef` to conveniently create AWS clusters, connect to the leader of the cluster, and then launch a workflow.
+Toil provides the :ref:`clusterUtils` to conveniently create AWS clusters, connect to the leader of the cluster, and then launch a workflow.
 The leader handles distributing the jobs over the worker nodes and autoscaling to optimize costs.